ivona13/go-proj/README.md

 # go-proj

 Repo for testing GitHub Actions.
-Used for pushing tag and dispatching version to the other repo(s).
+It is used for pushing tag and dispatching version to the other repo(s).